 The Court agreed with the groups that the Department of the Interior failed to adequately analyze the potentially dramatic environmental effects of the sale before offering the leases.
 It determined that the agency had analyzed “only the best case scenario for environmental harm, assuming oil development,” and that this analysis “skews the data toward fewer environmental impacts, and thus impedes a full and fair discussion of the potential effects of the project.”
 The agency will have to revise or supplement its analysis for the lease sale once again and must reconsider its lease sale decision.

 The Chukchi Sea lease sale, Sale 193, was originally held in 2008 by the Bush administration.
 It offered nearly 30 million acres in the Chukchi Sea for oil drilling—an area larger than the size of Pennsylvania.
 Prior to the lease sale, there were no active oil leases in the sea.
-In 2010, the Federal District Court in Alaska determined that the original lease sale violated the National Environmental Protection Act, one of the foundations of U.S. environmental law, because the Department of Interior had failed to address the widely recognized gaps in what is known about nearly every species in the Chukchi Sea.
+In 2010, the Federal District Court in Alaska determined that the original lease sale violated the National Environmental Policy Act, one of the foundations of U.S. environmental law, because the Department of Interior had failed to address the widely recognized gaps in what is known about nearly every species in the Chukchi Sea.
 It required the agency to reconsider the decision.
 In October 2011, the Department of the Interior decided to reaffirm the lease sale, and the Alaska District Court upheld the decision.
 The appeal decided last week followed.